Kongsbakken Upper Secondary School

 Kongsbakken Upper Secondary School (Kongsbakken videregående skole) is an upper secondary school in Tromsø, Norway.
 Founded in 1833, the school is one of Northern-Norway's oldest learning institutions.
 The school consists of a main building, and a building for the school's music, dance and drama pupils - the MD-building.

 In the year 2000, Kongsbakken videregående skole had approximately 650 pupils, with about as many boys as girls.
 The school administration consists of a headmaster, a deputy headmaster and five section leaders.
 Additionally, the school has janitors, counselors, office staff and a librarian.
 Approximately 80 teachers provide education at Kongsbakken.

 The school offers the following educational programmes, which allow for higher education at a university or university college: realfag (Exact sciences), linguistic subjects and social science/economy, and music, dance and drama.

+The school also has a special educational programme called forskerlinja (scientist programme) which focuses more on exact sciences.
+They make field trips to relevant places and institutions, including the Andøya Space center.

 Since 1930, the students of the schools have made the annual Bragerevyen in their Christmas brakes, a revue premièring on 1 January.